 There are probably several bugs in the above “code”.
 Note that most of the steps amount to one machine instruction.
 We average about 7 machine instructions per node per character processed, even on a severely “register starved” machine.
 Note also that in contrast to the presumably more efficient batching of blocks of characters, this scheme runs the character stream thru the processing nodes without placing them in RAM or even cache for each node.

 Note that the code is entirely reentrant and uses no stack.
-It might be described as using register B as a link register and doing tail recursion.
+It might be described as using register B as a link register and doing tail call optimization.
 I don’t know how to code the stutter routine that way however as that seems to require explicitly naming the continuation.

 Control